Before an emergency…

 - If there is an immediate risk in your home, such as smelling gas or smoke or seeing fire, evacuate everyone from the home immediately.
 From a safe location, call 9-1-1 and report the incident.

 - If local officials have told you to evacuate the area because of a chemical or hazardous materials event, listen to the radio, monitor your cell phone, and watch local news and weather channels.
 Local Delaware radio stations are here at this link.

-- Call your emergency family contact to tell him/her where you are going and when you expect to arrive, and how you will let them know you are safe.
+- Call your emergency family contact to tell him/her where you are going, when you expect to arrive, and how you will let them know you are safe.

 - If directed by public safety officials, shut off water and electricity before leaving.
 Leave natural gas service ON unless public safety officials direct you otherwise.

 - Lock your home.
 Consider taking a photo of the outside of your home before you leave.